 Symptoms may start 2 to 14 days after exposure to the virus.
 If you are having any symptoms of COVID-19, call your provider.
 If you are having a medical emergency, call 9-1-1 or go to the hospital.

 Not everyone with COVID-19 has a fever.
-Even mild symptoms (like a sore throat or dry cough) could be signs of COVID-19.
+Even mild symptoms (like a headache or dry cough) could be signs of COVID-19.